GSA/srt-fbo-scraper/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/08f7d22760fe258970d3/maintainability)](https://codeclimate.com/github/GSA/srt-fbo-scraper/maintainability)

-# fbo-scraper (AKA Smartie)
+# srt-fbo-scraper (AKA Smartie)
 [FBO](https://www.fbo.gov/) is the U.S. government's system of record for opportunities to do business with the government.
 Each night, the FBO system posts all _updated_ opportunities as a pseudo-xml file that is made publicly available via the File Transfer Protocol (FTP), which is a standard network protocol used for the transfer of computer files between a client and server on a computer network.

-This project fetches that solicitation date, parses it, and uses [supervised machine learning](https://en.wikipedia.org/wiki/Supervised_learning) to determine whether or not the solicitation documents of Information Communications Technology (ICT) notices contain appropriate [setion 508 accessibility](https://www.section508.gov/) language.
+This project fetches that solicitation data, parses it, and uses [supervised machine learning](https://en.wikipedia.org/wiki/Supervised_learning) to determine whether or not the solicitation documents of Information Communications Technology (ICT) notices contain appropriate [setion 508 accessibility](https://www.section508.gov/) language.

 Following a [service-oriented architecture](https://en.wikipedia.org/wiki/Service-oriented_architecture), this repository provides the back-end to a [UI](https://github.com/GSA/srt-ui) that GSA policy experts will use to review ICT solicitations for 508 compliance; notify deficient solicitation owners; monitor changes in historical compliance; and validate predictions to improve model performance.
+This application has been dubbed the Solicitation Review Tool (SRT).

-The application is designed to be run as a cron daemon within a Docker image on [cloud.gov](https://cloud.gov/).
+This application is designed to be run as a cron daemon within a Docker image on [cloud.gov](https://cloud.gov/).
 This is tricky to achieve, as traditional cron daemons need to run as root and have opinionated defaults for logging and error notifications.
 This usually makes them unsuitable for running in a containerized environment.
-So, instead of a system cron daemon, we're using [supercronic](https://github.com/aptible/supercronic) to run a crontab which runs the python scripts each night.
+So, instead of a system cron daemon, we're using [supercronic](https://github.com/aptible/supercronic) to run a dockerized crontab that calls our Python scripts each night.

 Here's what happens every time the job is triggered:
  1. Download the pseudo-xml from the FBO FTP